NFAAR-UG: Information for students on Undergraduate Programmes (NFAAR Phase 1)

 NB.
 The information below pertains only to students on first-degree programmes not Foundation Degrees and Honours Years (top up programmes from Foundation Degrees).
 Links to pages for students on other types of programme can be found on the NFAAR index page.

-In 2008/09 the University introduced a new academic framework of assessment regulations governing most undergraduate degree programmes.
-This framework - called the New Framework for Assessment: Assessment Regulations: Phase 1 for first-degree programmes (NFAAR-UG) - describes the rules for progression from one stage of a degree programme to the next (including supplementary assessment, and the extent of failure that can be condoned), as well as for the award of degrees.
-Students taking programmes which fall within the NFAAR-UG will be assessed according to these rules.
+The University's assessment regulations for undergraduate degree programmes are known as the New Framework for Assessment: Assessment Regulations: Phase 1 for first-degree programmes, abbreviated to NFAAR-UG.
+They describe the rules for progression from one stage of a degree programme to the next (including supplementary assessment, and the extent of failure that can be condoned), as well as for the award of degrees.

-These changes will not affect students who have started their programmes of study prior to the 2008/09 academic year (unless they repeated or transferred into the first year of a programme of study which falls within the NFAAR in 2008/09).
-Students on Foundation Degrees and Honours Year programmes will not be assessed under NFAAR-UG - see the NFAAR index for links to versions of the NFAAR relating to these programmes.
+NFAAR-UG regulations do not apply to students who commenced their programmes of study prior to the 2008/09 academic year (unless they repeated or transferred into the first year of a programme of study which falls within the NFAAR in 2008/09 or later).
+Students on Foundation Degree and Honours Year programmes will not be assessed under NFAAR-UG - see the NFAAR index for links to versions of the NFAAR relating to these programmes.

 Programme Structure

-- Whether a Designated Alternative Programme (DAP) is available for the relevant year of study (note that this may differ between individual years of a programme - some years may have a DAP while others may not).
+- Whether a Designated Alternative Programme (DAP) is available for the relevant year of study (note that this may differ between individual years of a programme - transfer to DAP may be possible from some years and not others within the same programme).

 - Links to the University's official NFAAR-UG documentation relevant to the specific year of study (this includes flowcharts describing how you can progress through each stage of your programme).